 Essential spots to try the best fish and seafood in Andalucia

-If you love seafood, Andalucia is your destination.
+If you love fish and seafood, Andalucia is your destination.
 Both the Mediterranean Sea and the Atlantic Ocean bathe and lap the shores of this land of seafood which is famous worldwide.
-Andalusian cuisine has a huge reputation and its most characteristic specialties come from the water.
+Andalucian cuisine has a huge reputation and its most characteristic specialties come from the water.
 If you have a select palate and want to try the seafood delicacies of southern Spain, we recommend you come to these places below.
 This excellent cuisine will leave you with your mouth open.
-Here you have the ten best places for fresh seafood in Andalucia.
+Here you have some of the best places for fresh seafood in Andalucia.

 1. Huelva prawns

 Prawns from Huelva are unrivalled.
 The Huelva coast is recognized internationally for the quality of its seafood, and especially its star product.
 You can try them grilled, with pil pil sauce or with salad.
 In the bar El Condado in the city centre, they have a long tradition of preparing white prawns.
 And in beautiful coastal locations in the province such as El Rompido, you can find this succulent dish at the restaurant La Parra or at the restaurant El Rincón de Pecadores where you will also enjoy the beautiful views that this place has to offer.

 2. Barbate Market

 If you want to try the best tuna, don’t hesitate to come to Barbate.
 The tuna caught in this area is one of the most delicious dishes around, healthy and rich in Omega 3, which is beneficial to the body.
 At the Market, you can get good pieces you can cook yourself.
 If you don’t want to start cooking, there are routes which are organised for tasting this dish.
 Conil de la Frontera is one of the municipalities where this route passes through.
 We recommend the restaurant Fuerte Conil -Costa Luz, el Chiringuito El Huerto, and the restaurant La Fontanilla.